Phenomena, Noumena

 Specifically, a quasar is a supermassive black hole that is actively feeding on Matter (and Antimatter for that matter).
 The infalling matter has swirled into a disk that has heated up and it shines so brightly that its light drowns out the rest of the galaxy around the black hole.

-Much more observation and study, particularly the results of the Hubble space telescope, has now identified around 200,000 quasars.
+Much more observation and study, particularly the results of the Hubble Space Telescope, has now identified around 200,000 quasars.
 The evidence indicates that they largely came into existence around 12 billion years ago when galaxies were being quickly formed in close proximity and they commingled the black holes that form at galactic centers.

 Supermassive black holes pull in so much matter that the disc of material being pulled in lights up.
 Even though the size of this disc is thought to be no larger than the Solar System, the light emitted can be as much as 1,000 times as bright as the entire Milky Way which contains perhaps 400 billion stars.
-Quasars are indeed impressive.

 Wormholes

 Wormholes are consistent with the general theory of relativity, but whether wormholes actually exist remains to be seen.
 A wormhole could connect extremely long distances such as a billion light years or more, short distances such as a few meters, different universes, or different points in time.
+However, if you don’t have something threading through them to hold them open – the walls will basically collapse so fast that nothing can go through them.
+Holding wormholes open would require the insertion of something that anti-gravitates – namely, Negative Energy.